AstroKriel/arXivScraper/README.md

 For detailed configuration instructions, see: `./docs/json-profiles.pdf` Local LLM Support: see details in `./docs/bla.pdf`

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests on GitHub.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.